 Assembly Bill 87 proposes amendments to Wisconsin statutes regarding restitution orders for human trafficking convictions and the restoration of voting rights for individuals with felony convictions.
 The bill mandates that if a defendant is sentenced or placed on probation for human trafficking, the court must require immediate payment of restitution.
-Should the defendant fail to comply, the court is obligated to issue an execution against the defendant's property to enforce the restitution, similar to civil judgment collections.
+Should the defendant fail to pay immediately, the court is obligated to issue an execution against the defendant's property to enforce the restitution.
+This change aims to ensure that victims of human trafficking receive timely compensation for their losses.

 Bill Text: 304.078(3), 304.078, 973.20(10)(a), 973.20